 The more you know, huh.
 Well I guess any of those four states are the goal for any future purchases!

-- If you have a friend over there who can take care of the handling and forwarding, one of mine recommended PirateShip.
-Didn't try it.
+If you have a friend over there who can take care of the handling and forwarding, that would be extremely helpful.

 An aside, if you're using ComGateway make sure you go and throw the Steam Deck URL into the live estimate.